calumgrant/logical/docs/worklist.md

 - Nicer closure syntax.
 - Installer
 - Build and test on github actions
-- Find syntax? `query X if` is evaluated and displayed immediately.
-  - `query X if foo X.`
-  - `query X has name Y if`
-  - `if 1<=X<100 then find X has attribute X+1.`
-  - `query "name" has item X, child Y if Y has parent X`
-  - `if Y has parent X then query "name" has item X, child Y.`
-  - It would be nicer in general to just use the same syntax.
-  - Queries are run at the end, after all rules have been defined.

-- Warning about empty predicates with no facts or rules.
 - Optimization: Tables should assume a single type, then fall back onto polymorphic behaviour which is slower.
 - Free intermediate tables, for example tables used for deduplicating.
 - Or just delete the rules?
 - Is the deduplicating logic even sound??
 Surely other variables can change too?
 So we need to deduplicate lots of variables, not just the ones in the sum.
 - Problem with adding rules on demand if a predicate is already being evaluated.
-- Could `large mouse @mickey` actually mean `large-mouse @mickey`
-- Has with no entity?
-For example `query has message "Hello"` if `query` is unbound then it's taken to be a predicate name???

-Code refactoring:
-- Split up files
-- Put into `namespace Logical`
-- Slim down the header files, for example split up relation.hpp

-## Class system

 ## Recursion